teateatea/heartbreaker/A/B/C/Rules/Session Zero.md

 ## Lines
 Lines are hard boundaries that cannot be crossed for any reason.
 As far as this game is concerned, these basically don't happen anywhere in the world.

 These topics have been emphasized to me by players.
-We won't have all players present at once with an open table, but I'm just going to always prepare the game with these in mind *(rather than trying to track which players and lines are relevant for any individual session)*.
+We won't have all players present at once with an open table, but I'm going to always prepare the game with these in mind *(rather than trying to track which players and lines are relevant for any individual session)*.

 ##### **[[No animal abuse|No animal abuse.]]**
 **Puppies have plot armour.* More specifically, cute non-sentient creatures cannot be harmed in any way.